magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 internal, bodily conditions or external conditions, are not-self, their nature is to change.
 Contemplate this truth clearly.

-This very lump of flesh lying here in decline is reality ().
+This very lump of flesh lying here in decline is reality (*sacca-dhamma*).
 The facts of this body are reality, they are the timeless teaching of the Lord Buddha.
 The Buddha taught us to contemplate this and come to terms with its nature.
 We must be able to be at peace with the body, no matter what state it is in.
 The Buddha taught that we should ensure that it’s only the body that is locked up in jail and the mind is not imprisoned along with it.
 Now as your body begins to run down and wear out with age, don’t resist, but also don’t let your mind deteriorate along with it.
 Keep the mind separate.
 Give energy to the mind by realizing the truth of the way things are.
 The Lord Buddha taught that this is the nature of the body, it can’t be any other way.
 Having been born it gets old and sick and then it dies.
 This is a great truth that you are presently witnessing.
 Look at the body with wisdom and realize this.

 If your house is flooded or burnt to the ground, whatever the threat to it, let it concern only the house.
 If there’s a flood, don’t let it